 15 Ways to Get Rid of Aphids

 The bottom line is that aphids are a garden pest you shouldn't ignore.
-The good news is that there are lots of easy ways to deal with this sap-sucking bug.
+The good news is that there are lots of easy ways to get rid of this sap-sucking bug.
 Inspect your garden regularly so that you catch infestations early, when they're easiest to control.
 Try one of these 15 techniques to get rid of aphids and keep them from infesting your plants.

 Aphids have soft bodies that are very easy to squish.
 Pull on a pair of nitrile garden gloves (so you can feel what you're doing), and run your fingers along stems and leaves, squishing the aphids you see.
 You can also pick them off plants and drop them into a container of soapy water.

 Remove leaves or parts of plants with the greatest infestation.
 This works really well with plants like kale or leaf lettuce, where you can remove entire leaves with their aphids attached.
 Use care removing too many leaves on young plants or you risk harming the plant.
 When pruning, keep an eye out for beneficial insects that might be eating the aphids.
 Relocate them to other parts of the plant.